 Types of Oral Appliances for Sleep Apnea

 We offer reliable oral appliances to help you overcome sleep apnea.
 Call our team today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: